ebartom/NGSbartom/RunningCetoViaDocker.md

 Additionally, the reference data requires about 150GB of hard drive space and another 50GB of scratch space is recommended.

-1. First upload your data to a folder on the host where you will run your container, such as `/data`.
+1. First upload your sample data to a folder on the host where you will run your container, such as `/data`.
 In there, place the comparisons file (e.g.
    `comparisons.csv`)